Green Heart Love

 • Toss with leafy greens - Try it with my favorite maple dijon dressing for kale salads, like my Chickpea Apple Kale Salad.

-• Drizzle over roasted veggies - This doubles as the best maple dijon dressing for roasted veggies, like in my Roasted Beets & Fennel Salad.
+• Drizzle over roasted veggies - This doubles as the best maple dijon dressing for roasted veggies, like in my Roasted Beets and Fennel.

-• Try it with my Harvest Salad paired with apples and walnuts.
+• Try it with my Fall Harvest salad paired with apples and walnuts.

 • Brighten citrusy plates - like my Orange Beet Salad.